How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 Have Lots of Cats Been Surrendered That Were Adopted During the Pandemic?

-No. Eighty-five percent (85%) of households still have cats they adopted in 2020.
+No. A significant portion, eighty-five percent (85%) of households still have cats they adopted in 2020.
 One in five households acquired a cat or dog since the beginning of the COVID-19 crisis, which would account for approximately 23 million American households based on the 2019 U.S. Census. (source)

 In Conclusion